sahid1486/sahid1486/README.md

 - 👀 I’m interested in ...Machine learning and devops
 - 🌱 I’m currently learning ...AWS, ML,OPENCV,ANSIBLE,DOCKER,DSA,HADOOP
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...YOU can connect me on linkedin
+- 📫 How to reach me ...YOU can connect me on linkedin(sahid-khan) or email:-sahidmatrix00@gmail.com

 <!---
 sahid1486/sahid1486 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.